scs/substrate-api-client/README.md

 	) -> Result<Self::Subscription<Notification>>;
 }
 ```
-and the [`HandleSubscription`](https://github.com/scs/substrate-api-client/blob/d0a875e70f688c8ae2ce641935189c6374bc0ced/src/rpc/mod.rs#L64-L78) trait, which is used by the returned `subscribe` function:
+and the [`HandleSubscription`](https://github.com/scs/substrate-api-client/blob/d0a875e70f688c8ae2ce641935189c6374bc0ced/src/rpc/mod.rs#L64-L78) trait, which is returned by the `subscribe` function:
 ```rust
 /// Trait to use the full functionality of jsonrpseee Subscription type
 /// without actually enforcing it.